Back to school: the French schools network in the UK [fr]

 Ecole Total à Aberdeen (MLF school)

 While some towns and cities have no French schools, many FLAM (Français LAngue Maternelle) schools exist across the UK – for example in Edinburgh and Glasgow, which host La Petite École d’Édimbourg and L’École Buissonnière de Glasgow respectively.
 Thanks to the Schools Plan, these voluntary organizations – which provide French language lessons to French-speaking or bilingual children going to British schools – have increased in number.
-There are currently about 50 of them, taking in more than 4,200 children; this makes them the world’s largest FLAM network.
-Forty-five have clubbed together under the “FLAM umbrella” (http://www.parapluieflam.org/) and thus enjoy the support of the Agency for French Education Abroad.
-Other voluntary organizations are being created.
+There are currently 55 of them, taking in more than 4,250 children; this makes them the world’s largest FLAM network.
+They have clubbed together under the “FLAM umbrella” (http://www.parapluieflam.org/) and thus enjoy the support of the Agency for French Education Abroad.

 Making education accessible to all

-For other French schools, the parents of French children can apply for school bursaries from the French state, awarded on the basis of social criteria.
-The second phase of the 2017/2018 bursaries programme is under way.
-Applications can be made until 22 September 2017, by appointment only (appointments can be made three weeks prior to the desired date).
+For other accredited French schools, the parents of French children can apply for school bursaries from the French state, awarded on the basis of social criteria.
+The second phase of the 2019/2020 bursaries programme is under way.
+Applications can be made until 20 September 2019, by appointment only (appointments can be made two months prior to the desired date).
 For further information, please consult the French Consulate General in London’s website.

 We wish everyone a happy school year!